LakiDIV/LakiDIV/README.md

 # 💫 About Me:
 🧑‍💻 As a software engineering student, I'm constantly coding and building projects.<br>🤝 I'm on the lookout for creative collaborators to work on web design projects with me.<br>🌐 Right now, I'm delving into the world of web development to broaden my skills.<br>🤔 Have a question about software engineering or design?
 Ask me anything!
-Plus, fun fact: I'm the boss of my own projects. 💼
+<br><br>Plus, fun fact: I'm the boss of my own projects. 💼

 ## 🌐 Socials: